ComNets-Bremen/Python-Course/examples/README.md

 -------------

 Go through the example files given in the next section and try to understand them.
-After going through all of these files, you should be able to write a Python script for plotting data with the following capabilities
+The complexity is increasing with each step.
+After going through all of these files, you should be able to write a Python script for plotting data with the following capabilities:

 - A command line interface where the input filename and some other options like title can be defined